Isle Royale: History

-The Survival of Angelique Mott
+Angelique Mott

 In 1845, an Ojibwe woman named Angelique and her voyageur husband Charlie Mott were left on Isle Royale, as hires for Cyrus Mendenhall and the Lake Superior Copper Company.
-They were hired and carried to Isle Royale by Mendenhall's schooner, the "Algonquin", first to scout for copper.
+They were hired and carried to Isle Royale by Mendenhall's schooner, the Algonquin, first to scout for copper.
 Angelique found a large mass of copper ore, upon which she and her husband were hired to stay and guard until a barge could come to retrieve it, promised in no more than 3 months' time.
 They were dropped off in July and were left stranded there until the following Spring.
 They were left with minimal provisions, which consisted of a half-barrel of flour, six pounds of butter, and some beans.
 A supply boat was promised to arrive after the first few weeks, but it was never sent out.

 Angelique and her husband were left to survive in the wilderness with limited supplies, on an island with scarce resources.
 They lost their canoe in a fall storm, and their fishing net was destroyed.
 By January 1846, Charlie went mad with hunger and even threatened to murder and eat Angelique.
 He returned to himself, loving and soft, but was weakening greatly, and eventually succumbed to his starvation, dying.
 Angelique was forced to leave the body in the cabin and created a brush shelter for herself to live in.
 She survived by eating poplar bark, bitter berries, and by pulling out her own hair, plaiting the strands, and creating snares with it, by which she caught rabbits on rare occasions.
 In the Spring of 1846, the Algonquin returned, and brought Angelique back to her mother.
 She died in 1874, in Sault Ste.
 Marie, Ontario.

 The full events were chronicled in a footnote as told by Angelique in the first printing of a book called The Honorable Peter White by Ralph D. Williams in 1907; Angelique's story was pulled from the subsequent printing, thus making it the only written record that survives.
-Humans haven't normally settled year-round on Isle Royale.
+Humans have not normally settled year-round on Isle Royale.
 For about three thousand years, Native Americans used the land for copper and fish.
 These Native Americans usually limited their visiting to the island in the summer.
 Americans in the nineteenth century did the same thing.